JacobArchambault/EmployeeAppRefactor/README.md

 ## 1 Place all classes in a package
 Using the default package opens up the possibility for class name ambiguity, which can lead to compilation errors.

-## 2 Use version control, and clean up unused code immediately
+## 2 Use version control
 Code should be placed under a system of version control such as git.
 Version control allows a programmer to keep track of the previous stages of a project, and to revert back to an earlier stage should a problem arise.
 This means that if there is a need to recover a wrongly deleted piece of functionality, it may be done through version control.

+## 2.1 Clean up unused code immediately
+Since version control allows for prior functionality to be stored in a codebase's history, there is little reason to keep unneeded code in your current version past the point when it's needed.
 Most languages have one or several code cleanup tools that are able to partially or even fully automate the process of finding and removing unused chunks of code.
 Cleaning up unused code as soon as it becomes unused ensures other developers don't mistakenly build on code marked for deletion, preventing sprawl and helping to direct other developers to the preferred way of implementing a piece of functionality elsewhere in an application.

 ## 3 Encapsulation and object cohesion
 Encapsulation refers to the practice of enclosing fields in classes with the methods they act on.
 Properly done, encapsulation prevents code sprawl and allows developers to use objects without being forced to attend to how their methods work internally.
 The following provide suggestions for how to best make use of this practice.
 Loosely speaking, object cohesion is a closely related property of objects according to which an object's fields and methods belong together, particularly in the sense that each of its methods' direct dependencies are given by all and only its fields.
 Coherence allows for functionality to be limited and clearly defined, leading code to be more reusable and objects to be more easily switched out should a substitution of a different object be desired.